DreamsForSchools/appinventor-sources/README.md

     $ your-google-cloud-SDK-folder/bin/java_dev_appserver.sh
             --port=8888 --address=0.0.0.0 appengine/build/war/

 Make sure you change *your-google-cloud-SDK-folder* to wherever in your hard drive you have placed the Google Cloud SDK.
+For Ubuntu, it may be `/usr/lib/google-cloud-sdk/bin/java_dev_appserver.sh --port=8888 --address=0.0.0.0 appengine/build/war/`.

+If the port is already used and you can't find it, run `sudo netstat -nlp | grep :8888` to find the process using the port and then kill with `kill -9 process_id`.

 ### Running the build server